collocations.org

 A flicker of guilt crossed his face.

-catch your eye
+catch sb's eye

-A flicker of movement caught her eye and she turned her head.
+A flicker of movement caught her eye.

-‘He''ll soon be here,’ she thought, with a flicker of excitement.
+‘He'll soon be here,’ she thought, with a flicker of excitement.

-She spoke without any flicker of fear.
+She spoke without a flicker of fear.

 PHRASES

-the flicker of a candle/flame
+the flicker of a candle, the flicker of a flame

 The brief flicker of a candle flame caught our eyes.

-the flicker of an eyelid, a flicker of sb''s/the eyes
+a flicker of sb's/the eyes

 Her only reaction was a slight flicker of her eyes.

-a flicker of hope/interest
+a flicker of hope, a flicker of interest

-European stock markets showed barely a flicker of interest in the election result.
+Stock markets showed barely a flicker of interest in the election result.

-a flicker of light/movement
+a flicker of light, a flicker of movement

 He saw a flicker of light in the darkness.